lbryio/lbry.tech/resources/glossary.md

 Some people seek social methods to solve the problem.
 For instance, by refusing to *relay* or *mine* transactions that are considered *dust* (containing outputs smaller than a *transaction fee* required to mine/relay them).

-### VarInt

-This term may cause confusion as it means different formats in different Bitcoin implementations.
-See *CompactSize* for details.

 ### Wallet

 An application or a service that helps keeping private keys for signing transactions.
 Wallet does not keep bitcoins themselves (they are recorded in *blockchain*).
 "Storing bitcoins" usually means storing the keys.

-### Web Wallet

-A web service providing wallet functionality: ability to store, send and receive bitcoins.
-User has to trust counter-party to keep their bitcoins securely and ready to redeem at any time.
-It is very easy to build your own web wallet, so most of them were prone to hacks or outright fraud.
-The most secure and respected web wallet is *Blockchain.info*.
-Online exchanges also provide wallet functionality, so they can also be considered web wallets.
-It is not recommended to store large amounts of bitcoins in a web wallet.

-### XBT

-Informal currency code for 1 Bitcoin (defined as 100 000 000 *Satoshis*).
-Some people proposed using it for 0.01 Bitcoin to avoid confusion with *BTC*.
-There were rumors that Bloomberg tests XBT as a ticker for 1 Bitcoin, but currently there is only ticker XBTFUND for SecondMarket's Bitcoin Investment Trust.
-See also *BTC*.

-### 0-Confirmation (Zero-Confirmation)

-See *Unconfirmed Transaction* and *Confirmation Number*.

 ### 51% Attack